Overview

 Analysis tool integration

-Analysis tools such as STK, finite element tools, and proprietary system response software are excellent at modeling complex physics environments precisely.
+Analysis tools such as the STK application, finite element tools, and proprietary system response software are excellent at modeling complex physics environments precisely.
 Behavior Execution Engine leverages these tools to model the time-dynamics of simulated systems.
 As Behavior Execution Engine coordinates events between state machines, it manages the exchange of data with your custom Java delegates, which in turn interact with your analysis tools.
 Delegates are the key component of Behavior Execution Engine's dependency injection architecture, enabling you to inject custom code to be executed in conjunction with time events, change events, and guards.

 This integration of responsibilities and customizable execution enables you to focus on system design without the burden of modeling the physics environment.
 For example, you can simulate the interaction of systems modeled at different time scales, using different analysis methods, without requiring them all to participate in the same numerical integration.
 Furthermore, you can correlate these events to the associated analysis tools' output (reports, visualizations, etc.), highlighting key behaviors warranting further investigation.